apache/flink-statefun-playground/java/greeter/README.md

 $ docker-compose build
 ```

-This pulls all the necessary Docker images (StateFun and Kafka), and also builds the functions service image.
+This pulls all the necessary Statefun Docker image, and also builds the functions service image.
 This can
 take a few minutes as it also needs to build the function's Java project.

 Afterward the build completes, start running all the services: